 A cool bag

 To keep your insulin at the right temperature on a day out, take a cool bag along with you.
-As these tips point out, if it’s warm enough for you to sit out in a swimsuit, it’s probably too hot for your insulin.
+If it’s warm enough for you to sit out in a swimsuit, it’s probably too hot for your insulin.
 Remember it should be cool, not frozen – as freezing kills insulin.

 European Health Insurance Card